prettygreenplants/prettygreenplants.com/README.md

 Backend Login Wallpaper
 -----------------------

-Overwrite the default wall paper in the site setting.
+Overwrite the default wallpaper in the site setting.

 Main Menu
 ---------